WakeMeAtThree/P5_Playground/README.md

 - [Andres Colubri's PShader tutorial](https://processing.org/tutorials/pshader/) as well as the accompanying [github repo](https://github.com/codeanticode/pshader-tutorials)
 - [Shadershop for creating functions](http://tobyschachman.com/Shadershop/)
 - [Color generator](https://coolors.co/) which is useful for generating some color palettes

+# Post-repo ideas:
+- Varying the CodingTrain CC's in its own repo
+- Python implementation of one of these sketches using numpy + matplotlib

 | id | **Name**                                   | **Description**                                                                                                                                                                                                                                                                                                     | **Processing - Java** | **p5js** | **Python**         |
 |----|--------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------|----------|--------------------|